-The Madison County Historical Society meets on the third Thursday in the months of February, March, April, May, June, September and October at 6:30 in the community room of Central Bank on the corner of Lancaster Avenue and Main Street.
+The Madison County Historical Society meets on the third Thursday in the months of February, March, April, May, June, September and October at 6:30 primarily in the Madison County Library, Richmond location.
 Some meetings are held on site of local historic venues.
-The annual member picnic is held the first Saturday in August at historic Mt.
-Zion Church.
+The annual member picnic is held the first Saturday in August.

 Interesting speakers and programs highlight the meetings, which are open to members of the Society, as well as to the public.

-The Society publishes the award-winning Heritage Highlights, which appears three times a year.
-This publication keeps members informed of Society and other historical activities and also includes articles of historical or genealogical interest.
+The Society publishes the Heritage Highlights, which is published three times a year.
+This publication keeps members informed of Society and other historical activities, and also includes articles of historical or genealogical interest.

 Out of print publications:

 The Society encourages historical and genealogical research about Madison County.
 Although the Society does not have a library and does not do research, it will put genealogical queries (for members only) in Heritage Highlights.
 For persons interested in research, the Special-Collections and Archives sections of Berea College and Eastern Kentucky University possess excellent resources on Madison County.